 3. What are the major hypotheses or research questions of the study?

-· The major research question was, how does valence and specific emotions provoked within New York Times articles influence how it rates on the most emailed list.
+· The major research question was, how does valence please explain in your paper the meaning of valence (briefly) and specific emotions provoked within New York Times articles influence how it rates on the most emailed list.

 4. Who were the participants in the study?
 Briefly describe the demographic characteristics (age, gender, location of study, number of participants involved).